-Marching Powder, a book by Rusty Young, has got the green light to be released as a film by Brad Pitt’s production company, Plan B Entertainment, along with Periscope Entertainment and Crescendo Productions.
+The Marching Powder film, is a planned movie adaptation of a book of the same name by Rusty Young, which has been given the green light to be released as a film by Brad Pitt’s production company, Plan B Entertainment, along with Periscope Entertainment and Crescendo Productions.

 When Thomas is double crossed by a Police official in La Paz just as he is about to pull off a large drug run out of Bolivia he is sent to San Pedro to await a lengthy trial and appeal process.
-Documenting his brutal first tastes of prison life, to his move up the prison pecking order, and eventual tour guide status, Marching Powder is a great insight into a hole of a different world.
+Documenting his brutal first tastes of prison life, right the way through to his move up the prison pecking order, and eventual tour guide status, Marching Powder is a great insight into a hole of a different world.

 According to the Marching Powder Facebook page neither Thomas McFadden or Rusty Young have creative control over the film.
-However, they are consultants for the production, so hopefully it will have some of the humour, brutal realism and insight that the book had.
+However, they are consultants for the production, so hopefully it will have some of the same humour, brutal realism and insight that the book had.